How Catholics can approach the topic of euthanasia

 The last five years has seen a strong push in the culture for the elderly and sick to be able to end their lives through euthanasia and assisted suicide.
-As calls for euthanasia grow, let us look at five big questions that surround how Catholics can approach the topic of euthanasia.
+As calls for euthanasia grow, let us look at questions that surround how Catholics can approach the topic of euthanasia.

 1. What does the Catholic Church have to say about euthanasia?

 Compassion for the sick and suffering is something which unites us all.
 Many of us have accompanied friends or family as they face the fear and uncertainty of a serious illness.
 Often it is a painful and deeply emotional time.

 The Church states that euthanasia and physician assisted suicide, as the deliberate killing of an innocent human being, is always wrong.
 Every person, because they are made in the image of God, has a dignity that is not dependent on our usefulness or our health, but simply on our humanity.
 As Pope Francis said in 2020, “Life is sacred and belongs to God; hence it is inviolable and no one can claim the right to dispose of it freely.”

 2. Why do people choose euthanasia?

 Recent studies have found that people who request euthanasia may be more impacted by social and psychological reasons than their symptoms of physical pain.